 LifeSprings Staff are all volunteers -some from other churches or our own – who are happy to keep you company, to chat or lend a listening ear.
-We like to encourage people with learning disabilities to start out on the path to employment by working at our cafe.
-Thanks everyone for your patience and for your continued custom!
-As you know all the tips go to our overseas projects and we are well on the way to funding a clean water well in Peru (see photos).
+We like to encourage people with learning disabilities to start out on the path to employment by working at our cafe – thanks everyone for your patience and for your continued custom!
+As you know all the tips go to our overseas projects and in the past we funded a clean water well in Peru (see photos).

 LifeSprings cafe and the foyer area help us keep a Christian presence on the High Street and provide information about the wider church community and their activities.
 Ask the staff or pick up leaflets – such as ‘Social Activities or over 50’s’ or similar.
 Because the foyer is accessed directly from the High Street it is ideal for those who need a level walking surface, use walking aids, wheelchairs or prams.

 Don’t forget the Thursday Stay & Play for children- 10-1pm and run by Brionne & Mick.
 Plenty of buggy parking & toddler friendly snacks or light lunches.
 Meet up with your friends!

 The foyer is a light, bright area to sit in with the added advantage of having a bus stop immediately outside.
 LifeSprings Cafe in the foyer area continues this church’s history of being open to serve the people of Tonbridge and visitors for over 250 years – Come and read our history in John Ellis’s ‘Bowing at the Footstool’.
 Serving coffee has been going on for over 50 years – started by ladies carrying hot drinks down the steps to the elderly who were standing in the freezing cold at the bus stop.
 How we have grown from those times!

 -Knit & Nnatter meets here Weds – come along and join them.
 All are welcome – experienced knittters or those wanting to learn a new skill.